If you’re in search of the best beaches in Dublin, you’ve landed in the right place.

-Still, it’s one of the most popular spots for swimming in South Dublin.
-It’s just a 20-minute drive from the city centre and easily reachable by DART.
+Still, it’s widely regarded as one of the best swimming spots in Dublin and it’s just a 20-minute drive from the city centre and easily reachable by DART.

 Affectionately known as ‘Velvet Strand’ for its smooth golden sand, Portmarnock Beach stretches for almost five kilometres north of the city.

 It offers beautiful views back towards Howth Peninsula and out towards Ireland’s Eye.
 It’s one of the more frequented Dublin beaches and it’s popular amongst swimmers and walkers.

 It’s also well set up with toilets blocks and lifeguards on duty in the summer months.
 You can also bring your dog with you but it must be on a lead.
 It’s within half an hour on the DART from Dublin city or a 20-minute drive.

 2. Sandycove Beach

 The beach here is a small inlet, and it’s strewn with fine sand.
 You can take a dip in the sea off the pier area above the cove or choose to walk out to the water from the beach itself.